TakudzwanasheSamuel/attendance-system/QUICK-START.md

-# Mobile Access - Quick Start Guide
+# Quick Start Guide

-## Enable Mobile QR Code Scanning in 5 Minutes
+## Setup Mobile Access & VPN Detection in 5 Minutes

+This guide will help you enable mobile QR code scanning and VPN detection for your attendance system.

 ### Step 1: Find Your Computer's IP Address